-The major limitation of this review was the overall lack of evidence to address all key questions.
+The major limitation of this review was the overall lack of evidence to address all Key Questions.
 Other limitations of this review include restriction to English-language articles, which could result in language bias.
 However, we did not identify non-English-language studies in our searches that otherwise met inclusion criteria.
-Despite searching for updated data, the available studies may represent outdated risk factors and treatments that are not as relevant today.
-We included non-randomized studies to evaluate the effectiveness of interventions for elevated blood levels.
+Despite searching for updated data, the available studies may represent outdated risk factors and treatments that are not as relevant in U.S. primary care settings.
+We included nonrandomized studies to evaluate the effectiveness of interventions for elevated BLLs.
 Such studies are more susceptible to confounding and bias, as reflected in the quality ratings we assigned.
-We did not attempt meta-analysis, given small numbers of studies and clinical and methodological diversity within the studies, and were unable to formally assess for publication bias due to the small number of studies.
+We did not attempt meta-analysis, given the lack of studies, and were unable to formally assess for publication bias due to the small number of studies.